 Aug.
 24, 1989 – Cincinnati hero Pete Rose is given a lifetime ban from baseball for conduct related to gambling.

 Oct.
-20, 1990 - After edging the Pirates in the NLCS, the Reds sweep heavily favored Oakland to claim a World Series title.
+20, 1990 – After edging the Pirates in the NLCS, the Reds sweep heavily favored Oakland to claim the fifth World Series title in team history.
 Series MVP Jose Rijo and Chris Sabo lead Cincinnati during the Series.

 Nov.
 15, 1995 – Barry Larkin wins the 1995 NL MVP after setting a club record for shortstops with a .319 batting average (min.
 400 at-bats) and a modern club record of 51 stolen bases.